 Beyond the business’s control

-There may be issues beyond the business’s control and which they didn’t know about when the consumer purchased the product – for example, unexpected delays in receiving products or components from suppliers, or postal delays.
+There may be issues beyond the business’s control and which they didn’t know about when the consumer purchased the product or service.
+For instance, in the case of products, there may be unexpected delays in receiving products or components from suppliers, or postal delays.
+In the case of services, there may be something like weather preventing the business from providing the service.

-If the problem is due to something beyond the business’s control, which they didn’t know about when the consumer purchased the product, the consumer should give the business a chance to provide a solution.
-This may include providing a refund or replacement.
+If the problem is due to something beyond the business’s control, which they didn’t know about when the consumer purchased the product or service, the consumer should give the business a chance to provide a solution.
+In the case of products, this may include the business providing a refund or replacement.
+In the case of services, this may include a refund for the portion of time the consumer can't access the service, or a replacement service.

-If the business is aware of an issue outside of their control which they know will delay them supplying any products they offer for sale, the business needs to make sure they provide clear and accurate information to consumers about:
+If a business is aware of an issue outside of their control which they know will delay them supplying any of their products or services, the business needs to make sure they provide clear and accurate information to consumers about:

-- the likely timing of production and delivery
+• the likely timing of production and delivery, or service supply

-- what solutions they will provide if they can’t supply the product on time or within a reasonable time.
+• what solutions they will provide if they can’t supply the product or service on time or within a reasonable time.

-Businesses should also be proactive in updating customers about any delays that arise after they have purchased a product, and what steps the business is taking to help customers.
+Businesses should also be proactive in updating customers about any delays that arise after they have bought a product, and what steps the business is taking to help customers.

 Accepting payment without intending to supply